China Airlines: Name issues

 The name China Airlines reflects Taiwan's official name, the Republic of China.
 This became an issue during the COVID-19 pandemic when foreign officials and the international press mistakenly identified a number of China Airlines flights repatriating Taiwanese citizens or bringing medical supplies to afflicted countries as related to the People's Republic of China rather than the Republic of China.
-In April 2020 Premier Su Tseng-chang voiced support for changing the name but said that it might come at the cost of the nation's aviation rights.
-The Premier announced the China Airlines would highlight Taiwan on the fuselage of planes delivering COVID-19 related medical supplies.
+In April 2020, Premier Su Tseng-chang voiced support for changing the name but said that it might come at the cost of the nation's aviation rights.
+The Premier announced that China Airlines would highlight Taiwan on the fuselage of planes delivering COVID-19 related medical supplies.

 Special liveries

 The first China Airlines special livery, the "Taiwan Touch Your Heart" tourism-promotional livery, was introduced in 2003.
 The project was a collaboration between the carrier and the Tourism Bureau of Taiwan.
 However, the plane was painted back to the normal livery before it left the hangar.
 Currently, China Airlines has a total of 9 special livery aircraft in service.